MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/debugger.md

 ## Events

 ### scriptParsed
-Fired when virtual machine parses script.
+Fired when the script is parsed.
 This event is also fired for all known and uncollected scripts upon enabling debugger.

 </p>